Catalog Inspired Side Table with Drawers

 This easy to build end table has plenty of storage!
-The DIY furniture plans to build a Grace Side Table (inspired by Ballard Designs) features two narrow drawers, a shelf between the legs and trim detail on the top.
+The plans to build a Grace Side Table (inspired by Ballard Designs) features two narrow drawers, a shelf between the legs and trim detail on the top.
 The table is mainly constructed using plywood with the exception of the legs, front stretchers, drawer boxes and trim.

 This table would be a fabulous piece in any area: as a nightstand, an end table by a sofa or upholstered chair, or even in an entryway!
 This plan is suitable for all skill levels and can be completed in a weekend!